The opinions and assessments shared on Career Sidekick are our own. We may earn commissions from purchases made after visiting links on our site.

 How to Get Into Project Management: Key Skills

-Getting into Project Management takes a certain set of skills.
-Whether you’re looking to transfer to a Project Management job in your current company, or apply for a position with a new company, this article will show you what’s needed.
+Succeeding in project management takes certain skills.
+Whether you’re looking to transfer to a project management job in your current company or apply for a position with a new company, you’ll need to convince an employer to give you the opportunity.

-If you’re looking to get into Project Management, you should try to demonstrate your ability in the areas below during an interviewer, or at least convince the person interviewing you that you’re capable of becoming very strong in these areas.
+So to get into project management and land that first position, you need to demonstrate the abilities below during an interview, or at least convince the person interviewing you that you’re capable of learning these areas: